jdelon02/agent-os/templates/instructions/create-tasks-list.md

     - integration points
   </technical>
   <consistency>
-    - alignment with previous specifications from KB
+    - alignment with validated specification from Phase 4
-    - consistency with established patterns
+    - consistency with established patterns from cross-project learning
     - integration with existing features
   </consistency>
 </clarification_areas>

 <decision_tree>
   IF clarification_needed:
-    ASK numbered_questions (enhanced with KB context)
+    ASK numbered_questions (enhanced with validation context)
     WAIT for_user_response
   ELSE:
     PROCEED to_date_determination